 The MA programme in European Studies is composed of high-level postgraduate courses taught in English.
-Students will take classes from the core, key, specialty, and optional categories according to their academic specialisation and personal interest.
+Students will take classes from the core, key, speciality, and optional categories according to their academic specialisation and personal interest.
 The maximum duration of studies is 4 semesters.

 This programme is designed to provide students with advanced and interdisciplinary knowledge of contemporary European affairs.
 Our focus is the study of the political, economic and cultural character of Central and Eastern Europe and the European Union.
 Most of our graduates apply their expertise in careers in either non-governmental or business sectors, while others continue with their studies on a doctoral level.